Normally a 2.1 Honours degree (or equivalent) in analytic philosophy.

 Our Philosophy MSc offers you the opportunity to work closely with our staff in courses based upon their own expertise and current research.
 It will introduce you to the cutting edge of recent developments in analytic philosophy, from the practical and applied, to the most theoretical end of the subject.

-- The extraordinary amount of staff time and personalised attention that students on our Philosophy MSc programme receive makes this degree exceptional.
-Its courses are designed to reflect the developments at the forefront of the discipline, drawing upon the extensive and internationally recognised expertise of our staff in metaphysics, philosophy of language, philosophy of mind, ethics and political philosophy.
+You will receive an extraordinary amount of staff time and attention on our Philosophy MSc programme.
+Our courses reflect developments at the forefront of the discipline, drawing upon our staff’s extensive and internationally recognised expertise in philosophy of perception, epistemology, philosophy of emotion, moral philosophy and more.
+Please see Staff research expertise for more information.

-- Our courses are closely connected with research activity of both individual members of staff and the collaborative undertakings of the Centre for the Study of Perceptual Experience, the Forum for Philosophy and Religion, and the Forum for Quine and the History of Analytic Philosophy.
+- Our courses are closely connected with research activity of both individual members of staff and the collaborative undertakings of the Centre for the Study of Perceptual Experience and the Forum for Quine and the History of Analytic Philosophy.

 - MSc students are encouraged to attend and participate in research seminars, workshops, conferences and reading groups hosted by these bodies.
 They will also present their work at the weekly postgraduate seminar where they will receive feedback from postgraduate students and staff.
 We host an annual reading party in the Highlands at which students also present papers and are coached on their writing and presentation skills.